skodapetr/skodapetr.github.io/src/content/post/2021-07-28-data-factory.md

 ---
 title: "Data factory"
 description: "Resource Description Framework (RDF) is a standard data model.
   As RDF becomes widespread, more and more data are available in one of the RDF data formats.
   Yet no Python library would allow for the processing of larger RDF data files."
 published: "2021-07-28"
-tags: ["Bachelor thesis", "Not available"]
+tags: ["bachelor-thesis", "available"]
 ---

 Data processing is a common task in almost any computer-related activity.